Male Sa'u: Playing career

-Sa'u was educated at De La Salle College, Mangere East and was selected for Counties Manukau Steelers for the inaugural Air New Zealand Cup (now the Mitre 10 Cup) in 2006.
+Sa'u was educated at Tangaroa College and was selected for Counties Manukau Steelers for the inaugural Air New Zealand Cup (now the Mitre 10 Cup) in 2006.
 Sa'u played his club rugby for the Patumahoe club.
 He was again selected for the 2007 season, where he played nine out of the ten matches.
 He played for New Zealand at under-19s level, and at under-20s level.
 He was also named in the under-21s Trial Squad in 2007.

 He joined Japanese side Yamaha Júbilo in the Top League competition for the 2008–09 season, and played twelve time and scored 35 times in his debut season.
 On his departure in the 2013–14 season, he had scored 115 points over 46 matches.
 His form over the seasons, earned him a place in Eddie Jones Japanese 42-man squad for the 2013 Asian Five Nations.
 He made his debut against the Philippines on 20 April 2013.

 In March 2014, Male Sa'u joined the Melbourne Rebels in the Super Rugby competition.